Assessing identification risk

 The strengths of the identification management processes are determined later so the following processes are not counted as controls:

 - identification processes for when someone is requesting a service or completing a transaction

 - authentication processes for when someone returns to a service or to complete a transaction.

 Once you’ve determined which controls are in place for each risk, establish the degree to which each control is applied (its effectiveness), in other words, how often or how comprehensively it is applied.

-Assessing the likelihood of an event happening
+Assessing the likelihood of a consequence occurring

 The levels of likelihood are: